Collections Information and Access Policy

 The Gallery promotes free access to its Collection and collections information, through some exhibitions and displays, loans, our National Programme and regional partners, Learning and Access programme, publications, website and via our Archive and Library study room, in order to promote appreciation and understanding of portraiture in all media.
 The Gallery presents a broad range of exhibitions and displays, which reflect many cultures and artistic practices.
 The Gallery defines key target audiences and develops communications and interpretation, informed by evaluation, to suit these audiences.
 The Gallery delivers a wide range of learning programmes which are developed to suit different levels of knowledge, cultural and educational backgrounds, interests and learning styles.
 The Gallery works with a rich mix of community partners to bring the Collection to new audiences across the UK.

-The Gallery has a cross-departmental Equality Steering Group which is responsible for improving equality in all aspects of the Gallery’s services and ensures we meet legal requirements and regulations.
+The Gallery has a cross-departmental Equality & Diversity Steering Group which is responsible for improving equality in all aspects of the Gallery’s services and ensures we meet legal requirements and regulations.
 It works to establish models of good practice and achieve the highest possible standards.
-The Gallery also runs a Disability Action Group which consists of representatives from a variety of organisations working with and for people with disabilities as well as visitors with disabilities and a Youth Forum, group of young people aged 14 – 21 who work with the Gallery to give a fresh perspective on its Collections and exhibitions.
-The Gallery will manage the competing demands of access and long term collection care in accordance with the Collections Care and Conservation Policy.
+The Gallery also has a cross-departmental Access audit working group to drive the strategic planning, coordination and delivery of any access audit recommendations, as well as being responsible for producing internal guidance and increasing awareness in collaboration with the other Group.
+The Gallery also has a Youth Forum, group of young people aged 14 – 21 who work with the Gallery to give a fresh perspective on its Collections and exhibitions.
+The Gallery will manage the competing demands of access and long term collection care in accordance with the Corporate Plan.

 Information about works on display in galleries is provided through labels, wall texts and other contextual and complementary information.
 The Gallery aims to make this information as accessible as possible.
 For example, materials such as Braille, large print and family trails are available onsite and a number of online resources, such as audio description of portraits and a series of descriptive and subtitled films, are available online.
 We endeavour to ensure that all information and interactive resources such as the Portrait Explorer touch-screens, Audio Visual Guides and interactive displays are accessible to all visitors.